PMunch/futhark/README.md

   will also be imported.

-Note: The difference between `sysPath` and `path` is simply about how Futhark handles the files. `sysPath` are paths which are fed to Øpir and Clang in order to make Clang able to read all the types. `path` are the paths Futhark takes into account when generating definitions.
+Note: The difference between `sysPath` and `path` is simply about how Futhark handles definitions found in these paths. `sysPath` are paths which are fed to Øpir and Clang in order to make Clang able to read all the types. `path` are the paths Futhark takes into account when generating definitions.
 This difference exists to make sure Futhark doesn't import all kinds of low-level system stuff which is already available in Nim.
 A subpath of `sysPath` can be passed in with `path` without trouble.
 So `sysPath "/usr/include"` followed by `path "/usr/include/X11"` is fine and Futhark will only generate code for the explicitly mentioned files, and any files it requires from `/usr/include/X11`.

 ## Hard names and overrides
 Nim, unlike C, is case and underscore insensitive and doesn't allow you to have